Lifestyle Inflation Calculator

 Spending scales category by category

 A nicer apartment.
 A car payment.
 DoorDash twice a week instead of once.
 Premium subscriptions.
-None of it feels like a decision – it just happens.
+None of it feels like a decision.
+It just happens.
 Together, these absorb most or all of the raise.

 03 / The compounding cost